gumaerc-testorg/sts.009-spring-2012/content/pages/lecture-notes.md

 {{< tdopen >}}

-The Darwinists didn't have things all their own way in the late–19th century; in fact, by around 1900 it was probably only a minority among professional biologists who still thought that Darwin and Wallace had essentially gotten things right in 1858.
+The Darwinists didn't have things all their own way in the late–19{{< sup "th" >}} century; in fact, by around 1900 it was probably only a minority among professional biologists who still thought that Darwin and Wallace had essentially gotten things right in 1858.
 We shall review the reasons for what Bowler dubbed "The Eclipse of Darwinism" around 1900, paying particular attention to the technical problems that evolutionary theory faced in the absence of a satisfactory theory of biological inheritance.

 [Lecture 15 (PDF - 2.1MB)]({{< baseurl >}}/resources/mitsts_009s12_lec15)